Proposed general export requirements for bee products

 If you would like to get the data, email email@example.com

-The Ministry for Primary Industries (MPI) wants to hear your views on the science definition to authenticate New Zealand mānuka honey and a proposal to extend existing – and introduce new – export requirements for all exported bee products.
+The Ministry for Primary Industries (MPI) sought your views on the science definition to authenticate New Zealand mānuka honey and a proposal to extend existing – and introduce new – export requirements for all exported bee products.

 - facilitate market access and ensure the robustness of the assurances provided by New Zealand